|

 Regarding “Paxton stands for Pledge in Cy-Fair suit”

 (City/State, Sept.
-26): Why not treat the Pledge of
+26): Why not treat the Pledge of Allegiance equally as they do prayer in schools?

 That way students would be free to choose whether to